JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Spinach seeds look like tiny pebbles.
 It's tempting to just scatter them like lettuce seeds, but you'll get better production if you space them out a little better.
 You can soak the seeds for a bit immediately before planting to make them a little easier to handle.

-I use my seed spacer to press lightly into the soil, and then I place one spinach seed in every other hole so that they're two inches apart.
-Pressing the spacer lightly helps to compact the soil just enough, and it also gives you a good visual in the soil for where to place your spacer for the next row.
+I use my planting ruler to press lightly into the soil, and then I place one spinach seed in every other hole so that they're 2 inches apart.
+Pressing the ruler lightly helps to compact the soil just enough, and it also gives you a good visual in the soil for where to place your spacer for the next row.

 Stagger your second row so that seeds are placed between the seeds in the first row.
 I learned about staggering when I was a cheerleader (Are you shocked?); it was very important to stay in your window so that every performer could be seen by the crowd.
 Think about cheerleaders when you're sowing seeds and stagger your rows.
 Seeds in the third row should be in line with seeds in the first row, and so on.
 (Watch me sowing spinach seeds in a sped-up video here.)